Blog

 Muscle Activation vs Conditioning

-At SassyPants Aerial Arts, I have two veeeeeeery different things going on – muscle activation, and conditioning.
+At SassyPants Aerial Arts, we have two veeeeeeery different things going on – muscle activation, and conditioning.

 Muscle activation – getting a muscle fired up and working properly.
 It can be part of a warm-up (hanging sit-ups), or done separately later in class if it’s to help you focus on using the correct body part (chicken wing pull downs).
 Think of it as aerial foreplay, getting you ready for a good time.